 This paper estimates the impact of a new transit system on worker outcomes, accounting for endogenous worker decisions.
 I examine the phased opening of New York City's commuter ferry system.
-I find evidence of a small but significant shift in commuting flows, towards routes with ferry service, driven by high-income workers.
+I find evidence of a small but significant shift in commuting flows, towards routes with ferry service, driven by middle-to-high-income workers.
 I then propose and estimate a novel structural neighborhood choice model that recovers workers' valuation of ferry service and the aggregate effects of the system on employment.
-Routes selected for ferry service matched the location preferences of high-income workers, allowing high-income workers to capture almost all direct benefits from the new system.
+Higher-income workers display a stronger preference for the ferry.
+Ferry routes also match the location preferences of higher-income workers, allowing these workers to capture almost all direct benefits from the new system.
 Differing home and work location preferences across income groups largely determine who benefits from a new transit system.